 Currently, there are six available gates: Rectange, Polygon, Range, Quadrant, Ellipse, and Boolean

-To create a new gate for the current file, selected a gate type from the gating panel.
+To create a new gate for the current file, select a gate type from the gating panel.
 The method to draw a gate differs depending on the type of gate.

 Click on the plot to place a vertex of the rectangle.
 Then drag to draw the rectangle and release to finalize the gate.

 Click to place vertices of the polygon.
 Double click to finalize the gate.